Aquaculture

 Aquaculture is a growing industry, locally and globally, in response to habitat loss, overfishing and increased human populations.
 Students work to understand the fundamentals of water chemistry, marine biology, environmental science, and animal husbandry through real world projects.

-In collaboration with the Billion Oyster Project, students grow and prep oysters for restoration and education.
-Other food systems work includes Aquaponics, finfish production and algae cultures.
+In collaboration with the Billion Oyster Project, students study and maintain oyster stocks for restoration and education.
+Other Aquaculture Projects include Aquaponics, finfish production, artemia culture and micro-algae cultures.

 Instructors